Emily Compagno: Career

 In 2018, Compagno accepted a position at Fox News as a contributor and legal analyst.
 She served as a semi-regular co-host of the weekday talk show The Five and appears on other FNC programs, such as Gutfeld!, offering opinions or legal analysis on the news of the day.
 On March 9, 2020, Crimes That Changed America, a show on Fox Nation hosted by Compagno, debuted its first season.

-Compagno was then named a permanent Co-Host of Outnumbered on January 25, 2021.
-Her co-hosts are Harris Faulkner and Kayleigh McEnany.
-Compagno occasionally guest-hosts The Five.

-On February 27, 2023, Fox News announced that Compagno was named host of a new podcast called The FOX True Crime Podcast on Fox News Radio.
-Episodes air every Tuesday and Thursday.
+Compagno was named a co-host of Outnumbered in January 2021, where she joined Harris Faulkner and Kayleigh McEnany.
+In February 2023, Fox News announced that Compagno would host The FOX True Crime Podcast on Fox News Radio.

 Personal life

 Compagno lives in New York City.
 She is active with nonprofits dedicated to U.S. veterans, law enforcement, and K9 causes.